-Getting to Oxford from Heathrow airport by bus takes between 80 and 100 minutes and at time of writing cost 23 GBP one way and 29 GBP return.
-A 33% discount on bus fares is available to those over 60 with the National Express Senior Coach Card , if you are aged between 16 and 26 a young persons coach card can also save you 33% on coach fares and there is also a family coachcard these can all be used on fares from Heathrow to Oxford.
+Getting to Oxford from Heathrow airport by bus takes between 80 and 100 minutes and at time of writing cost 24 GBP one way and 31 GBP return.
+A 33% discount on bus fares is available to those over 60 with the National Express Senior Coach Card, if you are aged between 16 and 26 you can get 50% off a young persons rail card that will save you 33% on coach fares and there is also a family coachcard.
+Any of these discount cards can be used on bus trips from Heathrow to Oxford when you purchase online throught he booking form below.

 The Oxford Bus Company operates the route between Heathrow and Oxford and the buses are called "The Airline" tickets can be booked through the National Express website using the form below.
 The buses pretty much run 24 hours a day, 7 days a week and at peak times every 30 minutes.
 They stop at Heathrow Terminals 1, 2, 3 (at the Central bus station bay 14a) and also on the ground floor at the new Heathrow Terminal 5 (Bay 11).